 Girl with Balloon depicts a girl extending her hand towards a red heart-shaped balloon, and was originally a series of stencil murals first sprayed in London 2002.

 ‘Editions of this iconic artwork are the most desirable Banksy pieces at auction,’ says Baskerville.
 The image of the girl with the red balloon is synonymous with Banksy, but there are other variations in purple, blue, pink and gold, although these are extremely rare.
-‘We are thrilled to have an artist’s proof with a gold balloon leading our Banksy online auction this September,’ says the specialist.
+In September 2019, an artist’s proof with a gold balloon sold for £395,250, more than double its low estimate.

 NOLA, also known as Umbrella Girl, first appeared in New Orleans in 2008.
 It was created in response to the devastating effects of Hurricane Katrina in 2005 and Hurricane Gustav in 2008.
 Editions with White Rain and Grey Rain were subsequently made for general release in a total edition of 352.

 Banksy also made a small number of artist’s proofs and ‘gifts’ with orange, yellow or multicoloured rain.
 The sale of NOLA (Pink and Yellow Rain) for £90,000 at Christie’s London in 2017 set a record for the artwork at auction.

 Rats and chimps

 According to Baskerville, Banksy’s works featuring rats and chimps are among the most recognisable and sought-after.
 ‘There are many variations of the Placard Rats, with different slogans,’ says the specialist.
 ‘A picture of a chimpanzee bearing the words “Laugh now, but one day we’ll be in charge”, is also among the most celebrated.’

 Original Banksy graffiti